 Majority of the states in America do not allow beavers to be made as pets.

-Beavers can survive and thrive on land but they mostly prefer to live on water in dams made of wood.
+Beavers can survive and thrive on land, but they mostly prefer to live on the water in dams made of wood.

 However, they face the struggle of having sea otters occupy their homes whenever they’re not around.
 It has always been interesting how the measurement of their dams are mostly accurate with a horizontal length of precisely 150 yards.

-These animals are natural born engineers that they do not allow even just a slight leak in their dam to go unnoticed.
-Beaver families are also very united and coordinated and are able to delegate tasks efficiently.
+These animals are natural born engineers that do not allow even just a slight leak in their dam to go unnoticed.
+Beaver families are also very united and coordinated and can delegate tasks efficiently.